icecube/icetray-public/cmake/resources/docs/platforms.rst

 After installing these packages, run "easy_install -U Sphinx" to install Python Sphinx for using the documentation system.

+ * If you wish, you may use the following command to install all of the packages and Sphinx at the same time.

+    yum -y install compat-gcc-34-g77 doxygen expat-devel freeglut-devel gcc gcc-c++ gcc-gfortran libX11-devel libXext-devel libXfixes-devel libXft-devel libXi-devel libXmu-devel libXpm-devel libXrandr-devel libXt-devel ncurses-devel openssl-devel pcre-devel python-devel python-setuptools subversion tcl-devel texinfo ;easy_install -U Sphinx

 .. index:: Ubuntu